XFan2018/size-estimation-experiment/README.md

 options:

-`dp` path to PASCAL dataset on local system.
+`dp` path to PASCAL dataset on your local system.

-`category` indicates the class in Pascal dataset
+`category` indicates the class in Pascal dataset, you can choose from

+`'aeroplane', 'bicycle', 'bird', 'boat','bottle', 'bus', 'car', 'cat', 'chair','cow', 'diningtable', 'dog', 'horse','motorbike', 'person', 'pottedplant','sheep', 'sofa', 'train', 'tvmonitor', 'test'`

-`window-size` sets the window size of the program (default 1600,800).
-If window is too large, try 800,600
+`window-size` sets the window size of the program (default 1200,900).
+If the window is too large, try 800,600

 e.g.